 When designing a complex dashboard or view, it can be important to keep performance concerns in mind.
-Many simple steps taken during the design phase will dramatically improve performance and reduce the overall time to completion.
-A well-designed dashboard will not only run smoothly for end users, but will also minimize server load.
-This article provides a set of guidelines and tips for making high performance dashboards.
+Simple steps taken during the design phase can dramatically improve performance and reduce the overall time to completion.
+A well-designed view will not only run smoothly for end users, but will also minimize server load.
+This article provides a set of guidelines and tips for optimizing performance.

 2. Data storage

-Dundas BI supports two types of data storage:
+Dundas BI supports two types of data cube storage:

 - Warehouse - stores data in a database

 - In-memory - stores data in server memory

 Using one of these options, your data cubes query their data sources once or on a schedule of your choosing.
 The result is stored by Dundas BI, and any requests for the data cube's data then comes directly from Dundas BI.
 This option is particularly useful for data cubes that need to use expensive queries (for example, with many large joins).
 For more information, see Data cube storage types.